 - Any time during the process for assessment of the IND application.

-Regulations for import and export of medicinal products for clinical trials in the United States
+Regulations for the import and export of medicinal products for clinical trials in the United States

-The Centre for Drug Evaluation and Research (CDER) regulates import and export of medicinal products.
+The Centre for Drug Evaluation and Research (CDER) regulates the import and export of medicinal products.

 - Foreign drug manufacturers who wish to import drugs into the United States must register with the FDA.